 - Apocalypse How: The two pieces of "Vulcan's Hammer" are described to impact Earth with the force of one billion megatons -ten times the force of the asteroid that killed the dinosaurs-.
 While it's not stated what survived the impact, all odds are that our species, much less the civilization, did not.

-- Artistic License Astronomy: You can research "Alien Ecology (Terrestrial, Marine, and Aerial)", even if your planet is either an airless asteroid-sized world or a Venus-like searing hot planet.
+- Artistic License Space You can research "Alien Ecology (Terrestrial, Marine, and Aerial)", even if your planet is either an airless asteroid-sized world or a Venus-like searing hot planet.

 - Colony Drop:

 - The ship that brought you and your colonists is mentioned to end crashing into the planet victim of orbital decay -with no adverse effects against your colony- some hundreds of turns after you began playing.

 - Convection Schmonvection: As noted above of the planets that can be colonized is a carbon copy of Venus with crushing atmospheric pressure, hellish temperatures, and lava present both on its surface and underground.
 Except for the latter, where you cannot often build, it can be colonized as other very different worlds.

 - Cool Starship: The mushroom-like fusion-powered ship that carries the last vestiges of human civilization to the stars, with a front shield to protect it from impacts at the speeds she can reach and doughnut-shaped jettisonable fuel tanks You can build a similar one at game's end instead of terra-forming your planet and left out to keep colonizing the galaxy.